icosa-foundation/open-brush-docs/user-guide/using-the-open-brush-tools-quick-tools-and-menu-panels/the-admin-panel/settings.md

 6. Current Sketch Cost
 7. Super Secret Hidden Buttons: Absolutely nothing happens if you click here.

+## Change language

+Select **Language** on the Settings panel, then choose a language from the popup.
+The interface changes immediately and Open Brush remembers the selection.

+Open Brush includes English, French, Spanish, German, Simplified Chinese, Japanese and Korean.
+Controller hints for Windows Mixed Reality, Pico, Valve Index and Vive use the selected interface language where translations are available.

 ## Reset to "First Time"

 The "Reset First Use" button returns Open Brush to its initial state as if you're running it for the first time: